typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `boolean`

-Set this to `true` if the value should always be UPPERCASED.
+Set this to `true`, if the value should always be UPPERCASED. <!--please dont change this to lowercased-->

 Example: